-In this section we compare the same two months (April and August 2015) of post-filtered and bias corrected FOCAL v06 XCO2 results with NASA's operational OCO-2 L2 product.
-Comparing Figure 4 with Figure 3 (top) shows similar large scale temporal and spatial patterns and also the relative enhancement in the anthropogenic source regions of East Asia in April are similar.
+Comparing Figure 3.1 with Figure 4.2 shows similar large scale temporal and spatial patterns and also the relative enhancement in the anthropogenic source regions of East Asia in April are similar.
 The most obvious difference is that the NASA product has about three times more soundings.
-The primary reason for this is the inherently poor throughput (11%) of the MODIS based cloud screening of the preprocessor (see discussion in Sec.
-5).
+The primary reason for this is the inherently poor throughput (~11%) of the MODIS based cloud screening of FOCAL's preprocessor /Reuter et al., 2017b/.
+Additionally, one can observe a larger variability in the gridded FOCAL product which can only partly be explained by the sparser filling of the grid boxes.